Doubleday Broadcasting: Initial expansion

 In early 1968, Doubleday began to make changes in the company's line-up of stations.
-It acquired KMYR(FM) of Denver for $101,000 to pair with KHOW.
-The call sign was changed to KHOW-FM and later KXKX(FM), followed by KPKE(FM).
+It acquired KMYR of Denver for $101,000 to pair with KHOW.
+The call sign was changed to KHOW-FM and later KXKX, followed by KPKE.

 In May 1968, Doubleday bought KITE, KITE-FM, KROD, and KRNO, evincing a determination to focus on larger markets.
 In June 1969, David G. Scribner, then vice president and general manager of KITE AM-FM, was named president of the company.
 Scribner had joined the Trigg-Vaughn group in 1957 and rose through the ranks to become vice-president of radio, and after the Doubleday acquisition, general manager of KITE.

 During Scribner's tenure, the company's parent created two subsidiaries as adjuncts to the broadcasting enterprise: broadcast brokerage firm Doubleday Media and Doubleday Advertising.

 In the spring of 1971, Doubleday acquired the station KRIZ of Phoenix, Arizona, for $1 million from John L. Wheeler and James Manning.

 In January 1973, Doubleday acquired KDWB of Saint Paul, Minnesota, from Valjon for $3.25 million.
 In April 1973, Doubleday sold KDEF AM-FM and KROD to Desert Horizons, a subsidiary of the publicly owned Media Horizons group for $1,250,000.
 In September 1973, Doubleday sold KOSA-TV to Forward Communications of Texas for $2.25 million.
 By year's end, Doubleday donated KDTV to Christian Broadcasting Network through a gift of stock valued at $2 million.